zvolin/go-libp2p/dashboards/resource-manager/README.md

 ## Setup

-To make sure you're emitting the correct metrics you'll have to register the metrics with a Prometheus Registerer.
+To make sure you're emitting the metrics you'll have to create the Resource Manager with a StatsTraceReporter.
+By default metrics will be sent to prometheus.DefaultRegisterer.
+To use a different Registerer use the libp2p option libp2p.PrometheusRegisterer.
 For example:

 ``` go
 import (